TheWebSolver/tws-license-manager-client/CLIENT.md

 #### Validation

-- First, `Client_Plugin_License_Handler::$manager::set_validation()` keys with their respective error message.
+- First, `Client_Plugin_License_Handler::$manager::validate_with()` keys with their respective error message.
 Default supported validation keys are `email`, `order_id` and `slug`. `license_key` is optional but it is highly recommended to add here for showing validation error.
   - **Validation Keys** will set/unset the respective license form field.
 Let's say, `order_id` was not set, then **_Purchase Order ID_** field won't be displayed on license form as well as it will not be checked on the server also whether the license key was actually for that Order ID.
   - **Validation Error** is for displaying an error message of the respective field if that field is left empty after activate/deactivate button is clicked. _It will not be used for server error_.
 For server error, check it [here](https://github.com/thewebsolver/tws-license-manager-client/blob/master/SERVER.md#validation)

 #### Validation Keys

-- Second, `Client_Plugin_License_Handler::$manager::set_keys()` is self explanatory.
+- Second, `Client_Plugin_License_Handler::$manager::authenticate_with()` is self explanatory.
 Set the consumer key and consumer secret that has been generated on the server for the user with the capabilities to handle the server.
 Usually user with `manage_options` capability.

 #### Connection Details